brighthr/BrightDates/README.md

 Format a string or native date, returns ISO 8601 if no format is specified.

 - short: 'YYYY-MM-DD'
-- friendly: 'ddd Do MMM YYYY'
+- friendly: 'dddd Do MMM YYYY'
 - friendlyShort: 'ddd Do MMM'
 - time: 'hh:mm'
 - timezone: 'zz'